Myriad Genetics profit forecast misses estimates

-(Reuters) - Molecular diagnostics company Myriad Genetics Inc (MYGN.O) forecast a lower-than-expected full-year adjusted profit, hurt partly by the termination of its contract with affordable health insurance provider Horizon Blue Cross in May.
+Aug 12 (Reuters) - Molecular diagnostics company Myriad Genetics Inc forecast a lower-than-expected full-year adjusted profit, hurt partly by the termination of its contract with affordable health insurance provider Horizon Blue Cross in May.

 Myriad’s shares were down 6 percent at $36.65 in after-hours trading.